Undivided Resources

 To qualify for special education services through an Individualized Education Program (IEP), a student will receive a multidisciplinary set of assessments conducted by a school psychologist, special education teacher, and any additional service providers that are relevant to the student’s needs such as speech, occupational, behavioral, and physical therapists.

 The school will gather information from a school psychologist, any relevant therapists such as a speech-language pathologist, teachers, parents, and others.
 Families should share any relevant medical history and observational information they have.
-A school psychologist will administer questionnaires (such as ASRS, CARS, GARS) that accompany autism eligibility.
+A school psychologist will administer questionnaires (such as ASRS, CARS, or GARS) that accompany autism eligibility.
 Certain school psychologists are certified in completing the Autism Diagnostic Schedule (ADOS), but this isn’t true for all.

 “The school psychologist or school team cannot just tell you what diagnosis the student qualifies under and move on,” Dr. Pelangka says.
 “Per the law, it is a team discussion — and you are a part of the team.
 Also, if the team failed to complete an ADOS as part of the assessment, don’t agree with the evaluation and request that the ADOS be done by a qualified psychologist.”
 Listen to Dr. Pelangka break down the importance of the ADOS here: